 This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

-India is the land of festivals and Janmashtami is one of the most popular and vibrant among all.
-It is an annual Hindu celebration held during the monsoons.
-Krishna Janmashtami, Krishnashtami, Sri Krishna Jayanti, Gokulashtami, or simply Janmashtami commemorates the birth of Lord Krishna, the eighth avatar or incarnation of Lord Vishnu.
-This makes the day a landmark for followers of the Vaishnavism tradition of Hinduism.
+India is the land of festivals, and Janmashtami is one of the most popular and vibrant among all.
+It is an annual Hindu celebration held typically during the months of August and September.
+The festival is adorned with several names, such as Krishna Janmashtami, Krishnashtami, Sri Krishna Jayanti, Gokulashtami, or simply Janmashtami.
+It celebrates the birth of Lord Krishna, the eighth avatar or incarnation of Lord Vishnu, making the day a landmark for followers of the Vaishnavism tradition of Hinduism.

+In 2024, the auspicious occasion of Janmashtami will be celebrated on Monday, 26 August.
 The day is celebrated with great zeal, and people, from the children to the elderly, revel in joy on this day.
-Animated rituals, extravagant decorations, and prayer offerings are among the characteristics of the Janmashtami celebration.

 This was until their eighth son was born.
-As per the instructions of a divine voice, Devaki carried Krishna on his head and walked all the way from Mathura to Vrindavan which was to be a safe haven for the newborn child.
+As per the instructions of a divine voice, Vasudeva broke out of the prison, carried Krishna on his head and walked all the way from Mathura to Vrindavan, which was to be a safe haven for the newborn child.
 Yashoda and Nand took care of Krishna during his childhood days in Vrindavan.
-Krishna’s acts of mischief and heroism, his encounter with Kansa and other monsters, his fame as Makhanchor (one who steals butter), etc. are popular across the country.
+Krishna’s acts of mischief and heroism, his encounter with Kansa and other monsters, his fame as Makhanchor (one who steals butter), etc., are popular folklore across the country.

 How is Janmashtami celebrated in India?